Oftatkofta/cellocity/docs/tutorial.rst

 This turorial will show how to:

-1. Load a file and create a :class:'cellocity.channel.Channel' object.
+1. Load a file and create a :class:`cellocity.channel.Channel` object.
 2. Preprocess Channel object
 3. Perform analysis by creating an Analysis object from Channel object
 4. Extract data from the Analysis object by creating an Analyzer object.